Adimaxxedout/LLM-projects/README.md

-# WeatherFetcher
+# SimpleCalculator

-A CLI tool to fetch weather data for a city using the wttr.in public API.
+A simple command-line calculator implemented in Java.
+Supports addition, subtraction, multiplication, and division of two numbers.

 ## How to Run
-1. Compile: `javac WeatherFetcher.java`
+1. Compile: `javac SimpleCalculator.java`
-2. Run: `java WeatherFetcher <city>`
+2. Run: `java SimpleCalculator`